cloud-elements/devportal/docs/guides/elements/resources.md

 # Custom Resources

 Add resources to existing elements or define resources for a custom element all within a familiar API documentation format.
+As you create new resources, keep the API documentation of the API provider close.
+You will refer to it often.

-## Add
+## Add Resources

-Add resources as part of the element builder flow or as part of extending an element.
+Add resources as part of the element building workflow or as part of extending an element.

 Throughout this section, we provide several examples.
 To keep them consistent, we are using the use case of adding a `/deals` resource to a CRM element.